Beaver Wetlands

 This is the Arc of Appalachia’s first preserve in Gallia County!!!

 Music to one’s ears.
-Approximately 13.3 acres of the property is a perennial wetlands, with buttonbush, swamp rose, black willow, cattails, sweet flag, and woolgrass.
+Approximately 13.3 acres of the property are a perennial wetlands, with buttonbush, swamp rose, black willow, cattails, sweet flag, and woolgrass.
 Each spring, the shallow, ephemeral waters are covered with masses of American toad eggs.
-In May, the trill of toads, the booming of bullfrogs, the banjo twangs green frogs, and the calls of spring peepers are pleasantly deafening to the ears.
+In May, the trill of toads, the booming of bullfrogs, the banjo twangs of green frogs, and the calls of spring peepers are pleasantly deafening to the ears.

 Beaver Wetlands is a National Audubon Society Important Bird Area, designated in part because of the high density of undrained wetlands in the region that support a diversity of bird life such as rails, ducks, kingfishers, herons, and egrets.
-Other species of animals abound as well, such as otter, muskrat, mink, bobcat, and the endangered northern long-eared bat.
+Other species of animals abound as well, including otter, muskrat, mink, bobcat, and the endangered northern long-eared bat.